Abdessamad139/Predict-recommendation-need/README.md

 XXX
 ```

-contains data extracted from the ASSISTments learning platform, this new data aggregate eight different features that represents the learner:
+contains data extracted from the ASSISTments learning platform, this new data aggregate eight different features that represent the learner:
 -Time spent.
--Number of correct answers.
+-The number of correct answers.
 -The hints count.
 -The attempts count.
--Frustration score.
+-The Frustration score.
--Boredom score.
+-The Boredom score.
--Confusion score.
+-The Confusion score.
--Concentration score.
+-The Concentration score.

 Each learner is labelled with a binary value indicating whether the learner has low knowledge acquisition or not.